sparkison/eemove/README.md

   authentication:
     type: "key" # use either 'key' for public key authentication or 'password' for password
+    keyfile: "/Users/JOHN_DOE/.ssh/id_rsa" # optional, only needed if using 'key' for type.
+Use an absolute path here
+    # keypass: "password" # optional, only needed if using 'key' for type and the key file is password protected

 # Begin environment specific configuration(s)